 Total Commander is also expandable via plugins.
 Optional features include the ability to sort images by size, search for text strings within PDFs, and edit music metadata without opening any other applications.

-Total Commander is distributed as shareware; you can try it free and share the EXE file with others, but after 30 days you're prompted to buy a license for €37 (about US$45, £30, AU$55).
+Total Commander is distributed as shareware; you can try it free and share the EXE file with others, but after 30 days you're prompted to buy a license.
 The payment process is a little unusual, and it might take a couple of days to receive your key, but the wait is worthwhile.

 It's extremely fast too, using multi-threading for faster processing and enabling you to queue and manage operations.
 There are various useful features, such as multi-pane opening and tabbed browsing, as well as quickly filter or sort your files and folders.

 Of all the file managers we've tested, Xplorer² is the most modern looking.
 Take your pick from either a ribbon-style interface or a more traditional menu bar.

-It's packed with unusual features that you didn't realise you needed, including the ability to select several files at once without the risk of accidentally de-selecting them by clicking elsewhere (Sticky Selecting), an option to quickly identify duplicate files, and color-coding so you can identify files and directories at a glance.
+It's packed with unusual features that you didn't realize you needed, including the ability to select several files at once without the risk of accidentally de-selecting them by clicking elsewhere (Sticky Selecting), an option to quickly identify duplicate files, and color-coding so you can identify files and directories at a glance.

 Xplorer²'s default layout is a pair of horizontal panes with a traditional Explorer-style tree along the left.
 This is open to some customization, and there are tabs to keep things organized, but vertical panels seem like a more logical choice when you want to transfer files.